hemak369/Task-3-/README.md

 - Inventory planning by model and transmission
 - Seller targeting based on color and region trends

+  # PowerPoint Summary
+- Created a presentation summarizing dashboard objectives, KPIs, insights, and business impact
+- Includes visual snapshots of the dashboard
+- Structured for stakeholder review and decision-making

 #  Author
 Kanuboyina Hema
 Location: Madhapur, Hyderabad